-Lunch - The purchase of lunch is an option for students, Monday through Friday, through myhotlunch-box.com.
+Lunch - The purchase of lunch is an option for students, Monday through Friday, through Food First Culinary Service.
+Students may select from hot menu items and cold food selections.
 Students are invited to bring a healthy lunch each day they have not scheduled a purchased lunch.
-Keep in mind the school does not have lunches on hand for students that do not bring lunches.
+Keep in mind the school will not pay for your child's lunch.
+S/he is responsible for payment to receive lunch.
+Visit School Speak "Announcements" menu to view details related to payment and ordering.